5 Things We’ve Learned About Marketing From Re-Watching Mad Men

 If only we could all be as charismatic as Don Draper.
 Played with magnetic intensity by the impossibly-chiselled Jon Hamm, the suave creative director and main marketing man of AMC’s award-winning Mad Men always knew just what to say at exactly the right moment.

-I’ve been re-watching the show again lately – it last aired eight years ago this month – and have been left awestruck by just how profound some of its insights are.
+The show last aired eight years ago this month, but it remains incredible just how profound some of its marketing-related insights are.
 Widely regarded as one of the greatest TV shows ever made, it’s a masterclass in razor-sharp dialogue and subtle nuances.

 For anyone who hasn’t seen the show, Draper was the fast-living, hard-drinking former soldier turned ad man who, over seven memorable quip-filled seasons set against the backdrop of the 1960s, helped put a succession of advertising agencies firmly on the Madison Avenue map.